h4mmad/Sorted-HRM/README.md

 in an array, each element in the array will be a section object, each object will contain the sectionID, sectionName and a fields array.

-Each fields array will contain
+The fields property will contain an array of objects, each object will contain the, fieldID, label and type property

-Sample response
+Sample response employee-model

 ```
 [